 What exactly is a bench test?

 A bench test is a skills evaluation to test your practical and clinical knowledge.
-The admission committee of the universities will assess your insight and experience in dentistry based on how you perform on this test.
+The admission committee of the universities will assess your insight and experience in dentistry based on how you perform on this test as a part of their admissions process .
 The time-based exam consists of a specified number of exercises, usually pertaining to general dentistry.
 The exam is mostly in a simulation lab on a typodont.
 Most advanced standing programs (excluding residency programs) require you to take a bench exam along with the interview process.

 Why the bench test?

 The dental schools are looking for the perfect candidate, who do not only have a strong educational background but also have an evidence-based experience in practical dentistry skills.
-Although DDS for international dentists is a 2-year study program in which you will be learning many concepts, the schools conduct this exam to make sure that you have the basic knowledge of general dentistry.
+Although DDS for foreign trained dentists is a 2-year study program in which you will be learning many concepts, the schools conduct this exam to make sure that you have the basic knowledge of general dentistry along with dental education.
 The schools use a holistic review process for selecting their candidates and consider reviewing a number of factors.
 Good performance in the bench test is one of those important factors and perfecting this will certainly help increase your chances of getting selected.

 How important is the bench test?

 The bench test is as equally important as the other factors in your profile.
-To give you a quick overview, the first step in the entire process of getting accepted into a dental school is to make sure you represent yourself effectively in your application.
-This can be achieved through competitive GPA, above 100 TOEFL score, passing the NBDE, shadowing and a good clinical experience in both your home country and in the US.
+To give you a quick overview, the first step in the entire process of getting accepted into a school of dentistry is to make sure you represent yourself effectively in your application.
+This can be achieved through competitive GPA, above 100 TOEFL score, passing the NBDE, shadowing and a good clinical experience in both your home country and in the United States.
 One should leave no stone unturned to stay ahead in the game.

 The second step in this process is to prepare well for the interview and the practical exam.
 You can always review the common interview questions for the preparation.
 Usually candidates think that getting an invitation is enough but don’t make the mistake of undermining the value of this latter process.
 Even though this is the last step, it’s one of the more difficult ones.
 Through your interview and bench test, you have an opportunity to really differentiate yourself from others and demonstrate your skills to the school’s admission committee.